‘Game Of Thrones’ Season 8: Did Daenerys Legitimize Gendry So She Could Throw Cersei Off The Iron Throne?

 As Dany points out, because she is recognized as a queen, she has the right to legitimize a bastard child if the father cannot do it.
 And, as Tyrion Lannister (Peter Dinklage) also points out, it is a smart move to make as now Gendry will be indebted to Daenerys and less likely to contend her claim for the iron throne.

 The Baratheon stronghold of Storm’s End has not come into play yet in Game of Thrones.
-However, as Newsweek points out, it’s position could make it a “tactical stronghold for Daenerys’ reign, in part because it’s an important buffer between King’s Landing and Dorne, which might stand against Daenerys, even if she successfully defeats Cersei.”
+However, as Newsweek points out, its position could make it a “tactical stronghold for Daenerys’ reign, in part because it’s an important buffer between King’s Landing and Dorne, which might stand against Daenerys, even if she successfully defeats Cersei.”

 However, could there have been another reason for Daenerys to legitimize Gendry’s birth?